Sebazzz/NUnitTestOrdering/README.md

 ```

 The main advantage of this is that you can explicitly name the dependency of your test method instead of using an opaque index number.

+## Known issues
+Since this library can only work with whatever NUnit allows for extensibility, there are some limitations:

+- No SetupFixture support
+- No support for cancelling remaining tests once an integration test fails
+- Some test runners, like the ReSharper test runner use their own way of discovering tests and won't show the tests correctly.
+They still run correctly, though.

 ## Development
 ### Building